Centravis: History

 The company helps its employees, the Defense Security Forces, and civilians affected by the hostilities.
 During 2022, Centravis provided over UAH 9 million in aid.

-In 2023, the company opened a new production facility in Uzhhorod.
-This facility specializes in manufacturing tubular products for leading global automotive brands such as Volkswagen, Audi, BMW, Chevrolet, Porsche, and Ferrari.
+In 2023, the company opened a new specialised production facility in Uzhhorod, in a bid to move production away from the frontline city of Nikopol.
+The new niche, specialised facility manufactures small-diameter cold-drawn pipes, for use in precision applications such as automotive fuel lines, aimed at export customers such as the EU automotive industry.
 The total investment amounted to over 50 million UAH.
 In the first half of 2023, the Uzhhorod facility produced approximately 176 tons or over 900,000 meters of tubular products for automobiles, which is enough to equip around 450,000 to 600,000 cars.

-In 2024, Centravis was included in the Top 50 Best Employers in Ukraine, according to a ranking by the Ukrainian publication NV (New Voice).
+In July 2026, Centravis announced the mothballing of its plant in Uzhhorod, only three years after its opening, due to restrictions imposed on Ukrainian products as part of the EU Carbon Border Adjustment Mechanism.
+General Manager Yuri Atanasov stated that the country had failed to defend its economic position in negotiations with the EU, and that new restrictions would significantly impact the wider Ukrainian economy.
+Atanasov warned that the country risks the loss of its export market, and associated foreign exchange earnings, in the face of competition from China and India.
+The company reported that EU quota restrictions could result in a loss of 43 to 47% of exports to Europe.
+The quota for the country is set at 6,524 tons, while in 2025 exports amounted to 11,306 tons.
+All existing production would be consolidated to the companies facilities in Nikopol.

 Products

 The company's product portfolio includes over 1,000 sizes of pipes made from more than 100 grades of corrosion-resistant and heat-resistant steel in 8 segments.

 In 2023, Centravis introduced Balev 304L and Balev 316L, cutting-edge stainless steel grades engineered for high-pressure conditions.
 Developed through proprietary heat treatment technology, these grades offer enhanced strength and corrosion resistance while being lighter than traditional materials.

 Centravis has developed specialized tubes for hydrogen applications, known as H2FIT tubes.
 These products meet the requirements for hydrogen service, including high-pressure and high-purity environments.
 The company supplied H2FIT tubes to Germany's Voss Production for use in hydrogen filling stations, supporting the growing hydrogen economy in Europe.

 The main application areas for Centravis products are the automotive industry, chemical and petrochemical industries, mechanical engineering, and power generation, including nuclear energy.